motech99/T1A2_Portfolio/README.md

 ### Main Page

-- **Navigation Bar :** Responsive designed navigation bar with each heading linked to the relevant section of the page, providing better accessibility on every page.
+- **Navigation Bar :** Responsively designed navigation bar with each heading linked to the relevant section of the page, providing better accessibility on every page.
 This applies to every page of the website.

-- **Main Section:** This is the main screen of the website.
+- **Main Section:** This is the main section of the website.
 It features an image with a heading, a button to download my CV, and social media icons for GitHub and LinkedIn, which lead to those profiles.
 This setup allows potential employers to access my CV and also enables other developers to connect with me on LinkedIn or GitHub.
 I chose to place these elements on my main page to ensure they are the first features visitors see when they land on my website.
 This should make it easier to build connections and easier to network.

 - **About Section:** Features an image with a section of a paragraph about myself showing my interests, hobbies, and why I started coding.
 This section allows the readers to get to know me a little better and the reason why I started coding!

 - **Project Section:** This section of my website showcases all of my previous projects that I have worked on.
 It allows users to see the type of projects I've previously worked on.
 It features an image of the project, a brief description, and a link to the GitHub repository for that project.
+Each card changes to a lighter colour when hovered over to help the users distingush between cards

-- **footer:** The footer component is dedicated to showcasing copyright details that indicate ownership, as well as social media icons that link to my profiles.
-Consistency in design is important, in order to maintaining the professional look of the website, its important to have a footer on every page to keep the layout consistent.
+- **footer:** The footer component of a website is a section that is dedicated to displaying copyright details that indicate ownership, along with social media icons that are linked to the owner's profiles.
+Consistency in design is crucial to maintaining a professional look on the website.
+Therefore, it is essential to have a footer on each page of the website to keep the layout consistent.

 ### Blogs Page

 - **Navigation Bar:** Same as Home page.

-- **Main Section:** This section of the website is linked to a separate page, Blogs Page.
-This is so the users can mainly focus on each of the Blogs by not having other content there.
-Each blog contains an image, title and the date published. each blog is separated from each others for better readability for the users.
+- **Main Section:** This section of the website is accessed by clicking on "Blogs" from the navigation bar.
+I decided to do this so the users can mainly focus on Blogs only and nothing related to me as they are different topics.
+Each blog contains an image, title and the date published. each blog is separated from the others for better readability for the users.
+This component uses the same component as the project's card with minor adjustments to the description.

 - **Footer:** Same as Home Page.